cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 With the introduction of sequential logic, our designs can now model more complex and interesting designs; in particular, designs that can have real-world applications.
-You should have already worked in simulation to verify your `MusicPlayer` and all of the submodules in Lab 3A.
-In Lab 3B, we will be using the FPGA to emulate these designs, connecting them to real-world phenomena such as music.
+You should have already worked in simulation to verify your music player and all of the submodules in Lab 3 Parts A and
+B. In Lab 3 Part C, we will be using the FPGA to emulate these designs, connecting them to real-world phenomena such as music.
 By the end of the lab, you should be able to play a simple song using your design, and understand the digital logic that allows it to happen.

-This handout assumes that you have read and understand the course tutorials, attended the discussion sections, and successfully completed Lab 2.
+This handout assumes that you have read and understand the course tutorials, attended the discussion sections, and successfully completed Labs 1-2.
 Here are the steps to get started:

  - Step 1.
 Find your lab partner
  - Step 2.
 Find a free workstation